shobhitpuri/git-refresh/README.md

    ```
    source ~/.bash_profile
    ```
 3. That's it.
 You are done.
-You should be able run the command.
+You should be able run the commands.

 ## Writing custom git commands